HC91Dev/MultiPlatformPoster/README.md

 ### imgBB Setup

-imgBB is used for hosting images for Instagram and Discord embeds.
+imgBB is used for hosting images for Discord embeds.

 1. **Create imgBB Account**:
    - Go to [imgbb.com](https://imgbb.com)